trambarhq/relaks-media-capture-example/README.md

     const { onClose, onCapture } = props;
 ```

-There are just two: a callback to close the dialog box and another for returning the results.
+There are just two: a callback to close the dialog box and another for returning the result.

 Next, we obtain the `show()` function from `useProgress`: